meadsteve/meadsteve.github.io/_posts/2014-05-08-positivecriticism.markdown

 #### Conclusion

 Since following the above I feel like I've gained a lot more from the code review process.
-Now I'm not perfect and I still miss the point, get a bit frustrated and so forth.
+Now I'm not perfect, I still miss the point, I still get a bit frustrated and so on.
 However I've found that if I keep coming back to the points above I can extract something useful from almost all comments.
+This means my code improves, I learn new techniques and I generally get better at explaining myself.
-There are probably some points from this that apply to leaving comments on a code review but that's a topic for another day.
+There are probably some points from this that apply to leaving more constructive criticism on a code review but that's a topic for another day.